ilml/simple3DParallel/README.md

 # simple3DParallel

 S3DP(simple 3d parallel) aims at implementing data parallel, tensor parallel and pipeline parallel for efficient distributed LLM training.
-Inspired by Megatron-LM, we want to provide a simple/minimal framework for people with no experience on distribued training so that they can understand it's basics.
+Inspired by Megatron-LM, we want to provide a simple/minimal framework for people with no experience on distribued training so that they can understand its basics.

 #### Features of S3DP
 - Sticking to native PyTorch and Huggingface APIs as much as possible.